-SPACE’s philosophy is simple: artists and innovators need time and space to do what they do best: create.
-Each year, SPACE welcomes approximately 150 residents to Ryder Farm for fully-subsidized residencies of one to five weeks.
-There are only three requirements of residents while at SPACE: attend three communal meals daily, give back two hours to Ryder Farm, and share what you’ve developed with your fellow residents at the culmination of the residency.
+SPACE was founded for artists by artists, with a simple philosophy: artists and innovators need time and space to do what they do best—create.
+With its roots in the theatre community, SPACE has grown into a destination where artists of all disciplines, as well as nonprofit organizations, activists and community organizers come to do their most important work.
+Each year, SPACE welcomes nearly 150 residents to Ryder Farm for fully-subsidized residencies of one to five weeks.
+There are only three requirements of residents’ time: to attend three communal farm-fresh meals daily, to give back two hours to Ryder Farm, and to share what they’ve developed on the farm with their fellow residents at the culmination of their residency.